SriPenumatcha/VBA-challenge/README.md

 **Project Structure**

-Multiple_year_stock_data: This is the main VBA script responsible for analyzing the stock data.
+Multiple_year_stock_data.vbs: This is the main VBA script responsible for analyzing the stock data.

 README.md: This file provides an overview of the project.